gscoppino/ProjectTime/README.md

 ### Performance Profiling

 The `application-debug` environment adds `django-debug-toolbar` to the application runtime.
-To use it, set the `DJANGO_SETTINGS_MODULE` environment variable to `ProjectTime.project.settings-debug`, then run the following command:
+To use it, set the `DJANGO_SETTINGS_MODULE` environment variable to `ProjectTime.config.settings-debug`, then run the following command:

 ```
 anaconda-project run --env-spec application-debug manage.py runserver